ContinuumIO/anaconda-ec2/README.md

 Use Anaconda AMI:
 NODE_IMAGE_ID = ami-39298750

-Add the Anaconda plugin to the list of used PLUGINS PLUGINS = anaconda_plugin
+Added the Anaconda plugin to the list of used PLUGINS PLUGINS = anaconda_plugin

 Define the Plugin

 [plugin anaconda_plugin]
-# myplugin module either lives in ~/.starcluster/plugins or is
-# in your PYTHONPATH
 SETUP_CLASS = anaconda_plugin.ConfigAnaconda